+1 Adverse reactions from spontaneous reporting

+2 See section Description of selected adverse reactions

+Description of selected adverse reactions

+Post marketing reports of thrombocytopenia have included isolated reports of intracranial haemorrhage, and cases in which the outcome was fatal.

 Decreases in white blood cell and platelet counts and anaemia were observed in patients receiving Quadramet.

 In clinical trials white blood cell and platelet counts decreased to a nadir of approximately 40 % to 50 % of baseline 3 to 5 weeks after a dose, and generally returned to pre-treatment levels by 8 weeks post treatment.